carsonslater/Assessing-Interference-with-Regression-Analysis-Techniques/README.md

-# Predicting Pairwise Interference
+# Assessing Interference with Regression Analysis Techniques

-In this project I worked with Baylor PhD student Jonathan Swindell to predict pairwise interference in dynamic spectrum access.
+This project provides a framework for assess interference using regression analysis techniques.